Country Minute: Top Five Reasons to Buy Hunting Land

 2. Land Holds Value

-Are you interested in buying property as an investment?
-The universe isn’t making more land, so any acreage you buy is, in fact, an investment – and purchasing hunting land could be profitable or help you build equity long-term.
+The universe isn’t making more land, so any acreage you buy is, in fact, an investment.
+Purchasing hunting land can be a strategy for building equity while retaining a practical use for a property.

-Buying your own land also means you can sell it down the road and turn a profit, as opposed to leasing or renting hunting land.
+Buying your own land also means you can sell it down the road and make a profit, as opposed to leasing or renting hunting land.
+Any improvements you make to your property can be considered when it comes to evaluating the value of your property.

-You also may consider buying more land in the future if a plot next to yours goes up for sale.
+If a plot next to yours goes up for sale, it may be an opportunity for further investment.
 You can expand your acreage using one of the different loan options offered at GreenStone.
 Many of these options require less money down and have favorable loan terms.

 You can also build on your land – whether you’re looking to retire in the country, have a rustic cabin getaway spot for your family, or have a place to crash during winter snowmobiling.